rohanrao619/Face_Recognition_using_Siamese_Network/README.md

  You can also use [Google Colab](https://colab.research.google.com/) in a Web Browser without needing to install the mentioned packages.
+ * Note: This project was implemented and tested in TensorFlow v1 and might not be compatible with the recent changes introduced in v2.
+If on Colab, you can specify the TensorFlow version using `%tensorflow_version 1.x`.
+You need to run a cell with this script before importing tensorflow or any other package having tensorflow as its dependacy.

 ### Usage
 This project is implemented as an interactive Jupyter Notebook.
 You just need to open the notebook on your local system or on [Google Colab](https://colab.research.google.com/) and execute the code cells in sequential order.
 The function of each code cell is properly explained with the help of comments.</br>